kerimoyle/cellml-specification/src/reference/informative/informA2_6.rst

             └─ variable: name = "Peanutbutter", id = "p"

             # Invalid: The variable Peanutbutter is not allowed to have an id of "p"
-            # as this conflicts with the component Porridge id in the same document.
+            # as this conflicts with the component Porridge id "p" in the same document.

     .. container:: toggle